Personalized Spiking Neural Networks with Ferroelectric Synapses for EEG Signal Processing: Introduction

 Within this architectural framework, beyond-CMOS memories have emerged as promising building blocks for in-memory computing \cite{theis2017end, mehonic2024roadmap}.
 In resistive memory arrays, physical laws such as Ohm’s and Kirchhoff’s laws can be exploited to perform multiply-and-accumulate operations directly within memory, reducing data transfer and its associated energy overhead.
 Memristive devices can emulate synaptic functionality by encoding network weights as programmable conductance states connecting successive layers.
 Their nonvolatile retention and sub-femtojoule read energy \cite{covi2022challenges}, together with demonstrated multi-level programmability \cite{thomas2024versatile}, make them attractive for adaptive processing of non-stationary physiological signals \cite{fang2022compact}.
-Analog or multi-state behavior suitable for learning has been demonstrated across material systems, including phase-change and valence-change memories \cite{rao2023thousands}.
-Ferroelectric memristive synapses, which consist of an ultra-thin ferroelectric film (zirconium doped hafnium oxide) between two asymmetric electrodes, further exhibit high endurance (above 1\textsuperscript{10} cycles \cite{begon2022scaled}) and co-integration to CMOS \cite{begon2024back}.
+Analog or multi-state behavior suitable for learning has been demonstrated across material systems, including phase-change, valence-change memories \cite{rao2023thousands} and CMOS-compatible ferroelectric resistive weights \cite{begon2024back}.
+Ferroelectric memristive synapses consist of an ultra-thin ferroelectric film (zirconium doped hafnium oxide) between two asymmetric electrodes.
+They are ideal candidates for neuromorphic hardware for four main reasons: programming is ultrafast, with low energy (allegedly below one nanosecond \cite{baigol2026analog} and one pJ \cite{begon2022effect}) and high endurance (above 1\textsuperscript{10} cycles \cite{begon2022scaled}).
+In contrast, memristive technologies relying on ion motion or a change of phase typically require 10 pJ and can only endure 10\textsuperscript{6} cycles \cite{el2024toward}.
+Ferroelectric memristive weights can be read non-destructively at low voltages (\(< 100~\mathrm{mV}\)), with fJ energy \cite{begon2021high}.
+Finally, the ferroelectric switching dynamics mimic the biological, synaptic plasticity \cite{boyn2017learning}.
+Ferroelectric materials find applications beyond the field of neuromorphic hardware \cite{mikolajick2023ferroelectric}, for example as non-volatile memories \cite{silva2023roadmap}, photodetectors \cite{guo2025high}, energy harvesting devices \cite{ren2025ultrahigh}.

 However, translating these motivations into practical EEG decoding systems remains challenging.
 Memristive synapses are constrained by limited effective weight resolution, device-to-device variability, nonlinear and state-dependent programming dynamics, and finite endurance, all of which can degrade accuracy and stability when deploying learned models on hardware.
 At the system level, two common deployment strategies are (i) offline learning in software followed by weight transfer through device programming, and (ii) direct on-device learning using local update rules \cite{garg2025unsupervised, alibart2013pattern}.
 Both strategies must contend with the highly non-stationary nature of EEG and the significant variability across trials, recording sessions, and individuals, which limits the generalization of subject-agnostic models and motivates adaptive and personalized learning.
 At the same time, personalization \cite{zheng2016personalizing} must be achieved under strict constraints on energy consumption, programming frequency, and device lifetime, requiring learning mechanisms that are robust to device non-idealities while enabling low-overhead post-deployment adaptation.